mapillary/mapillary_tools/README.md

 `--advanced` use the tools under an advanced level, with additional arguments and tools available

-`tool` one of the available Mapillary import tools
+`tool` one of the available tools

-Available tools:
+Available tools are:
-- process
+- `process`
-- upload
+- `upload`
-- process_and_upload
+- `process_and_upload`

-`process` and `upload` tools are used to complete the entire pipeline of image import.
-To go through the entire pipeline `process` and `upload` need to be run consecutively in the right order, which is done with the`process_and_upload` tool.
+`process` and `upload` tools or `upload` tool alone are used to complete the entire pipeline of image import.
+To go through the entire pipeline when processing is required,`process` and `upload` need to be run consecutively in the right order, which is done with the`process_and_upload` tool.
 Each tool takes specific required and optional arguments.
 The list of available optional arguments is longer under advanced.

 See the tool specific help for required and optional arguments: